Aksel Berg: Service during World War II

-During Stalin's purges, Berg was imprisoned for three years, but was freed and rehabilitated in 1940, when Stalin became interested in developing radar.
-Berg was immediately appointed as minister of electronic technology of the USSR.
+When Stalin became interested in developing radar Berg was immediately appointed as minister of electronic technology of the USSR.
 He developed the Redut-K air-warning radar which was placed aboard the light cruiser Molotov in April 1941.
 Molotov´s device enabled her to play a key role in the air defense of Sevastopol in the first stages of Operation Barbarossa.
+On May 21, 1941, Berg was promoted to Engineer-Rear-Admiral, then in 1944 to Engineer-Vice-Admiral.